 Shaun Graham, a senior organiser for general union GMB, added that employers keep their staff levels down to save on costs and guilt-trip their employees to give up their holiday leave.
 “Employees are told to either take their holidays or lose them but are then put in a position where they find it impossible to take time off because of the potential impact on their clients.”

 These statistics are a cause for concern for many employers and HR professionals.
 Workers are given paid holidays, as indicated in the EU Working Time Directive, to prevent workplace stress, depression, and illnesses.
 However, UK employees aren’t exercising their right to paid time off.

 What Paid Annual Leave Should Employees Be Entitled To?

 In the UK, employees who work five days a week are entitled to a statutory minimum of 5.6 weeks or 28 days of paid annual leave, including bank holidays and public holidays.

 On the other hand, part-time workers are entitled to the same paid work leave, pro-rata.
 That’s 5.6 times your usual working week.
 If you’re working four days a week for instance, then you have 22.4 days of paid holiday leave.
-Here’s a holiday entitlement calculator for those working irregular hours.
+Here’s a pro rata calculator for those working irregular hours.

 An employer can choose to offer more paid leave days than the minimum if they wish, however they can also exercise a certain amount of control when it comes to planning your holiday.

 For example, when an employee asks for a week’s worth of holiday leave over a particular period, an employer can deny the request for that period, however they cannot ask the employee to forgo taking their holiday completely, they simply have the authority to ask an employee to reschedule.